front-commerce/developers.front-commerce.com/source/docs/concepts/react-components-structure.md

   [Atomic Design principles](http://bradfrost.com/blog/post/atomic-web-design/)
 - Business components are components that are used once which contain complex [business logic](https://en.wikipedia.org/wiki/Business_logic).
-They are splitted in two: the pages entry point and the modules which can be reused in multiple pages.
+They are split in two: the pages entry point and the modules which can be reused in multiple pages.

 In order to understand why, let's go through the history of Front-Commerce.